 Setting up the main navigation hierarchy using a traditional system involves a considerable amount of time because it requires you to know the underline architecture of such components.
-With Creo the entire process is greatly simplified and you just need to use drag and drop to setup your navigation hierarchy that will be ready to use as soon as you'll release the mouse button.
+With Creo the entire process is greatly simplified and you just drag and drop to setup your navigation hierarchy and it will be ready to use as soon as you release the mouse button.

 Setting up navigation hierarchy

-To setup the navigation hierarchy adds new windows and navigations into the LAYOUT panel.
-Everything is explicit and really intuitive.
+You setup the navigation hierarchy by adding new windows and navigations to the LAYOUT panel.
+Everything is explicit and intuitive.
 Navigations are containers for Windows and Windows are containers for objects.
 Navigations and Windows can be moved or rearranged inside the Layout panel enabling you to perform test and experiments without writing a single line of code.
 A Window can contain controls (UI objects) and objects (objects without a UI like databases, classes, HTTP connections and so on).

 You add Navigations and Windows using the containers panel located below the Layout section:

-Startup Window is important because it instructs your app about what is the first window to display at startup.
-A Startup Window can be set using a contextual menu, if you do not set a Startup Window then you’ll need to setup it using the code.
-The appropriate way to setup a Startup Window is inside the DidStart Application event.
+Startup Window is the first window to display at startup.
+You can set the Startup Window using a contextual menu.
+If you do not set a Startup Window in the LAYOUT panel then you’ll need to set it up using code inside the DidStart Application event.